Glowstudent777/BasicDiscordBot/README.md

 ```
 "whitelist": ["OneID", "AnotherID"]
 ```
-And so on for as many users as you need to have bot owner control over the bot
+And so on for as many users as you need

 # Changing the Activity Type